-In order to add a video player on a page of your site, click on the "api.video player" item of the Visual elements list.
+To add a video player to a page of your site, click on the "api.video player" item of the Visual elements list.

 Then, draw the player on your page using your mouse, like you do we any other Visual component.
 Once done, double-click on the player to open the window for editing its properties.

 As you can see, there is a list of specific attributes that you can use to customize your player:

 |videoid||yes||string||the id of the video (VoD or live) to play.
 This value is dynamic.
 That means that you can get them from your database, or from another element (a list of videos, for instance)|

 |live||no (default: false)||boolean||indicate that the video is a live one|